ilmhubca/coding-for-beginners-2024/docs/_topics/0100-introduction-to-coding.md

 First, create a folder on your computer where you will save your code.
 Name the folder `<your-name>-cfb` without the angle brackets.
-We will use this same folder throughout the course, we will call this *The Project*.
+We will use this same folder throughout the course.

 Now, open Visual Studio Code and click on `File` > `Open Folder`.
 Show the folder you just created and click `Open`.